 At the end of China’s Third Plenum of the Eighteenth Party Congress, the party’s communiqué announced the creation of a “National Security Council.”
-Although the translation may be technically accurate, the reality is that the proposed body probably is related to a series of reforms promoted by the Central Party School last year while President Xi Jinping served as the school’s director.
+Although the translation may be technically accurate, the reality is that the proposed body probably is related to

 The information available from the Third Plenum supports this domestically-focused interpretation.
 The initial announcement was made in the context of a paragraph on “social governance” (shehui zhili).
 Additionally, Xi Jinping issued a clarification on the State Security Committee that said state security and social stability are the preconditions for reform and development.